nipy/nibabel/doc/source/coordinate_systems.rst

 Why the extra row of $[0, 0, 0, 1]$?
-We need this row because we have rephrased the combination of rotations / zooms and translations as a transformation in *homogenous coordinates* (see `wikipedia homogenous coordinates`_).
+We need this row because we have rephrased the combination of rotations / zooms and translations as a transformation in *homogeneous coordinates* (see `wikipedia homogeneous coordinates`_).
 This is a trick that allows us to put the translation part into the same matrix as the rotations / zooms, so that both translations and rotations / zooms can be applied by matrix multiplication.
 In order to make